nemphi/hanabicms/README.md

 ## Admin UI

-We are currently building an admin UI for this CMS, but for now you can use the API directly.
+We are currently building an admin UI for this CMS, but for now you can use the API/SDK directly.